The Caunton Manor Stud BE Young Horse National Championships are held annually at Osberton International Horse Trials in Nottinghamshire.

 The Six and Seven Year Old Championships are open to horses qualified to compete in a CCI2*-S (six year olds) and CCI3*-S (seven year olds).
 Six year old horses must have at least one BE Point.

-Qualifiers for four and five year old horses are held throughout the season at venues across the UK.
+Qualifiers for five year old horses are held throughout the season at venues across the UK.

-The qualifiers are held at BE90 level for four year old horses and at BE100 level for five year olds.
+The qualifiers are held at BE100 level for five year olds.